BAkinmarin/the-cleaning-hack/README.md

 Used to convert jpeg and png files to webp for faster webpage loading.

 ## Testing
 Project testing was done manually by myself, the business owner, and a handful of family and friends from the Slack community.
-This was necessary to determine the usability, stability and responsiveness of the website and to gauage user-friendliness.
+This was necessary to determine the usability, stability and responsiveness of the website and to gauge user-friendliness.

 ### Testing Phase